 In 2001 Dr. Sharp was introduced to Functional Medicine, which provides a biochemical framework for viewing health as the intricate and interconnected function of our physiological systems.
 This helped bring a scientific basis to the Traditional Chinese Medicine he had studied in the late ’90s for an acupuncture course, where the causation of symptoms is understood in the context of connection and interrelatedness of systems.
-Under both of these paradigms, the assumption is that properly nurtured, the innate wisdom of the body can both defend itself against ‘invasion’ by pathogens and right itself when imbalance occurs.
+Under both of these paradigms, the assumption is that properly nurtured, the innate wisdom of the body can both defend itself against ‘invasion’ by pathogens and right itself when an imbalance occurs.

 Since then, his practice has been primarily this:

-- To understand illness and unwellness as a disruption of the innately balanced function of our interconnected metabolic processes;
+- To understand illness and unwellness as a disruption of the innately balanced function of our interconnected metabolic processes

-- To address imbalance and dysfunction by nurturing those processes back to health.
+- To address imbalance and dysfunction by nurturing those processes back to health

 The process is often a fascinating task of detective work – working with the client to understand the complex chronology of events that led to the illness and developing a working hypothesis regarding its source and treatment.
 The more complex the illness the more useful this approach can be.
 Most people with complex illness innately understand that the gastrointestinal, mood, and pain symptoms, for example, are all related but when discussing their illness with a conventional medical specialist the specialist is only interested in the system of their specialty.